IRAS-HKA/aip_wiki/docs/how_to_start_aip.md

 3. Check the KUKA SmartPad status
 4. Start your docker environment on the laboratory PC

+Notes: <br>
-Note: _The ejectors switch while the PLC is starting up.
+-_The ejectors switch while the PLC is starting up.
 If there is compressed air in the system at the same time, this leads to a loss of pressure and a noticeable noise.
 However, this is not dramatic.
-As soon as the PLC has started up, the ejectors are set to their normal state and the pressure loss ends._
+As soon as the PLC has started up, the ejectors are set to their normal state and the pressure loss ends._ <br>
 _To prevent this behaviour, the air supply on the Festo maintenance unit can be closed._
+- _If the PLC is not starting properly, the 7 days trial license may be outdated.
+To verify, please open the electrical cabinet and check if the PLC is in run mode (green light) or in configuration mode (blue light).
+If the blue light is on, this can be an license issue.
+For a quick solution, please check the assigned [trouble shooting](/docs/troubleshooting.md) of this repository.

 ## II.
 Different movement options